The Private Wealth & Private Client Review: Portugal

 The Portuguese succession regime is still very strict, leaving little room for the legal possibilities of estate planning.
 In addition, as most transfers on death are exempt from inheritance tax, and taxes levied on wealth are nearly non-existent in Portugal, no advance tax planning is necessary in most cases.

 That being said, there are still some situations that may justify the structure of some legal entities (as private limited corporations or public limited companies) or civil entities.
-In some cases, and for some specific and mostly altruistic purposes, it could also be justified to create a foundation, although in this case the creation and the activity of the foundation is subject to administrative approval and regulation.
+In some cases, and for some specific and mostly altruistic purposes, it could also be justified to create a foundation, although in this case the creation and the activity of the foundation are subject to administrative approval and regulation.

-Following the transposition of Directive (EU) 2015/849, Portugal has introduced a central register of beneficial owners, under which the individual person or persons who, whether directly or through a third party, own or effectively control entities with legal personality subject to Portuguese or foreign law, and who conduct activities or carry out acts or legal business dealings in Portugal, must be disclosed.
+Following the transposition of Directive (EU) 2015/849, Portugal has introduced a central register of beneficial owners under which the individual person or persons who, whether directly or through a third party, own or effectively control entities with legal personality subject to Portuguese or foreign law, and who conduct activities or carry out acts or legal business dealings in Portugal, must be disclosed.
 Entities subject to the register include associations, cooperatives, civil societies and commercial companies trusts, and other fiduciary structures.

 As a classic civil law jurisdiction, Portugal does not regulate trusts or recognise the existence of trusts regulated by foreign law, and does not even refer to such entities, with a few exceptional situations: